Hi Folks,

 “On Windows, the System.Net.Sockets namespace provides a managed implementation of the Windows Sockets (Winsock) interface.

-System.Net.Sockets namespace provides a managed implementation of the sockets interface based on Berkeley Software Distribution (BSD) UNIX.” - MSDN
+On Apple Mac OS X, the System.Net.Sockets namespace provides a managed implementation of the sockets interface based on Berkeley Software Distribution (BSD) UNIX.” - MSDN

 The Silverlight Sockets implementation uses different O/S features to implement it’s sockets support.